People sitting at table with computer and paper

 The National Debt Helpline: The National Debt Helpline is a free service to connect individuals and small businesses with professional financial counsellors who work confidentially and independently to offer guidance on what you should do if you are experiencing financial hardship.

-Financial institutions and banks: Most banks will have specialised hardship teams that can assist their customers in dealing with financially difficult situations.
+Financial institutions and banks: Most financial institutions have specialised hardship teams that can assist their customers in dealing with difficult situations.
 There may be practical ways that you can move out of financial difficulty, which your bank’s team can discuss with you.
 Find your bank and their hardship team contact details here

 Debt agreement: If you are a sole trader or in a partnership, you may be able to create a debt agreement as a flexible way of settling debts before bankruptcy.
 This option will require the majority of creditors (those who you owe money to) to agree.

-Liquidator or lawyer: You should note that if you are trading insolvent and where you are unable to pay back the debts you owe, you could face civil penalties and even criminal charges.
+Liquidator or lawyer: You should note that if you are trading insolvent (as opposed to short term financial hardship), you could face civil penalties and even criminal charges.
 You may wish to seek professional support from a liquidator or lawyer.

 What is the difference between insolvency and bankruptcy?

-Insolvency refers to a company being unable to repay its debts on time.
+Insolvency occurs when a business is unable to meet its debts as they fall due and has no realistic prospect of recovering its financial position without restructuring or external administration.
 The Australian Securities & Investment Commission (ASIC) is the government body that regulates insolvent companies.

 Bankruptcy refers to a sole trader or person declaring that they are unable to repay their debts.
 The Australian Financial Security Authority (AFSA) regulate sole trader and personal bankruptcy.